 Networked Note Taking

-In both Scrintal and Roam, the user can create networked connections between notes and edit more than one note simultaneously.
-In Roam, two notes can be edited at one time, with the second note (which must be linked to the first) appearing in the sidebar.
+In both Scrintal and Roam Research, the user can create networked connections between notes and edit more than one note simultaneously.
+In Roam Research, two notes can be edited at one time, with the second note (which must be linked to the first) appearing in the sidebar.
 In Scrintal, one could technically edit as many docs at one time as can fit on a screen, except in full-screen mode which also allows two docs.
 You can also open embedded X posts, pictures, videos, and PDFs on the canvas or in a new doc-like tab within the Scrintal ecosystem, allowing you to read, watch, or listen while you type.

 Being able to recognize the connections between different ideas inspires further creativity, which makes these features critical.
-Scrintal and Roam both use visual representations to display the connectedness between notes; Roam uses a graphical database to display overall connections between notes (and this visual representation cannot be permanently altered), while Scrintal displays the entirety of a particular map of notes using boards that differentiate topics (and this map can be permanently altered as long as it is not dismissed from the board).
+Scrintal and Roam Research both use visual representations to display the connectedness between notes; Roam Research uses a graphical database to display overall connections between notes (and this visual representation cannot be permanently altered), while Scrintal displays the entirety of a particular map of notes using boards that differentiate topics (and this map can be permanently altered as long as it is not dismissed from the board).

 Multimedia Detailed Notes

-Roam does allow for embedding images, videos, and PDFs into notes, allowing you to type while watching or reading; but Roam in general requires learning a bit of coding to understand how to embed properly, and for PDFs, the document must be hosted somewhere to allow the user to view it on Roam.
+Roam Research does allow for embedding images, videos, and PDFs into notes, allowing you to type while watching or reading; but Roam Research in general requires learning a bit of coding to understand how to embed properly, and for PDFs, the document must be hosted somewhere to allow the user to view it on Roam Research.
 In Scrintal, all it takes is to paste, link, drag, or upload the image, video, or PDF and it is viewable within the ecosystem; Scrintal also has features allowing for floating tabs and floating notes, meaning you can drag your embedded media file around your desk and continue interacting with your map or notes while you listen.

 Intuitive User Experience

 Both Roam Research and Scrintal contain useful (and different) features.
-For those that find Roam cumbersome to learn and navigate, Scrintal may be a better solution.
+For those that find Roam Research cumbersome to learn and navigate, Scrintal may be a better solution.
 The platform is intuitive, navigable with a few clicks or shortcuts, which are described in an easily-accessible guide any time it is needed.
 This makes Scrintal an intuitive choice with a very small learning curve and no requirement to know or learn coding.

 Instead of one “notebook” per user, there are boards, and within a board there can be many trees and even many solitary docs and blocks as required.
-Side-by-side comparison and editing of notes means that the flow of ideas does not have to stop in order for the user to navigate to the proper note to write down information; this is true for both Roam and Scrintal.
-However, Scrintal has more flexibility in this feature while in Roam, needing to code for formatting may hinder creative flow for some.
+Side-by-side comparison and editing of notes means that the flow of ideas does not have to stop in order for the user to navigate to the proper note to write down information; this is true for both Roam Research and Scrintal.
+However, Scrintal has more flexibility in this feature while in Roam Research, needing to code for formatting may hinder creative flow for some.

-Roam Alternative: The Pros and Cons Comparison
+Roam Research Alternative: The Pros and Cons Comparison

-Roam Pros
+Roam Research Pros

-Roam is a brand with many supporters who enjoy the bullet-point note-taking format and bidirectional linking, especially the graph overview that showcases all their ideas and how they relate to each other.
+Roam Research is a brand with many supporters who enjoy the bullet-point note-taking format and bidirectional linking, especially the graph overview that showcases all their ideas and how they relate to each other.
 They were the first to bring bi-directional linking to the online note-taking scene.
 They have integrated some coding requirements in order to more effectively customize your notes, and users find it helpful for personal knowledge management that they don’t have to worry about stopping in the middle of their train of thought to change formatting.

-Roam also has an interesting and unique feature known as block referencing; using double brackets, you can link to a block of text elsewhere on your note or a different note, avoiding duplicate content and optimizing your notes.
+Roam Research also has an interesting and unique feature known as block referencing; using double brackets, you can link to a block of text elsewhere on your note or a different note, avoiding duplicate content and optimizing your notes.
 This block can appear as a link (which you can jump to or open in the sidebar), an embed that is directly editable, or even a duplicate (which you can edit without affecting the original block).

-There is a desktop app for Roam and it has an offline mode allowing you to edit notes on the go without a wifi connection.
+There is a desktop app for Roam Research and it has an offline mode allowing you to edit notes on the go without a wifi connection.
 They have a mobile app for Apple and Android, though users overwhelmingly prefer to work on desktop or tablet.
 It has a diagram feature that works just like a Scrintal board, as well as the ability to calculate basic formulas like an Excel file due to its basis in coding.

 Scrintal Pros